rwoll/CS051Proposal/README.md

 and careers.

-With editing and commenting from students, TAs, and professors captured online by GitHub, students will have a history, in the Pull Requests Tab, of their development over the course and will be better able to learn from their mistakes.
-There won’t be anymore emailing hard-to-follow student code PDF.
+With editing and commenting from students, TAs, and professors captured online by GitHub, students will have a history, in the Pull Requests tab, of their development throughout the semester.
+This improves the previous model of digging through email to find hard-to-follow PDFs.

 > **NOTE:** With the GitHub (Free) Education plan, all student code will be hosted in private locations.
 Only TAs, professors, and an individual student